-Importantly, the notable lack of difference in CRT response rate that we found between transvenous and epicardial leads, either in terms of functional status and reverse remodelling, is consistent with the available evidence [6,17,26].
+that we found between transvenous and epicardial leads, either in terms of functional status and reverse remodeling, is consistent with the available evidence [6,17,26].

 Although the LVEF and QRS duration are the only parameters considered in the current recommendations for guiding CRT in HF patients, studies have shown that myocardial scar and the LV site of the latest activation in relation to the LV lead position are also associated with CRT response [1,7].
 Most studies agree that the most suitable location for LV lead placement is in a coronary vein located in the latest activated region, remote from the scar.
-The rationale is that pre-exciting viable late-activated myocardium enhances synchrony, which is associated with acute hemodynamic improvements and favourable outcomes [27,28], while pacing in the scar site may lead to high thresholds or even pro-arrhythmic effects [29].
+The rationale is that pre-exciting viable late-activated myocardium enhances synchrony, which is associated with acute hemodynamic improvements and favorable outcomes [27,28], while pacing in the scar site may lead to high thresholds or even pro-arrhythmic effects [29].